Medical Policy: 02.02.18

 The evidence on cardiac bioimpedance (thoracic electrical bioimpedance (TEB) or impedance cardiography (ICG)) devices consists of nonrandomized studies that correlate measurements with other measures of cardiac function and studies that use bioimpedance measurement as part of an algorithm for predicting future heart failure events.
 No studies were identified that determined how cardiac bioimpedance measurements are associated with changes in patient management or in patient outcomes.
 Randomized clinical trials are needed that evaluate whether prediction of heart failure decompensation through cardiac bioimpedance allows earlier intervention or other management changes are needed to demonstrate that outcomes are improved.

-For individuals who have heart failure in outpatient setting who receive hemodynamic monitoring with cardiac bioimpedance (thoracic electrical bioimpedance (TEB) or impedance cardiography (ICG)), there is lack of randomized clinical trial (RCT) evidence that evaluates whether the use of this technology improves health outcomes over standard active management of heart failure patient.
+For individuals who have heart failure who receive hemodynamic monitoring in the outpatient setting with cardiac bioimpedance (thoracic electrical bioimpedance (TEB) or impedance cardiography (ICG)), there is lack of randomized clinical trial (RCT) evidence that evaluates whether the use of this technology improves health outcomes over standard active management of heart failure patient.
 The studies performed report physiologic measurement-related outcomes and/or associations between monitoring information and heart failure exacerbations, but do not provide definitive evidence on device efficacy.
 The evidence is insufficient to determine the effects on net health outcomes.

 In 2013, the American College of Cardiology Foundation (ACCF) and American Heart Association (AHA) issued a guideline for the management of heart failure which offers no recommendations for use of ambulatory monitoring devices.